judyboon/Bayesian-Partition-/README.md

 relations downloaded from [OMIM database](http://www.omim.org) and a comprehensive protein-protein iteration network generated from multiple reliable sources (see details in the [paper](http://bioinformatics.oxfordjournals.org/content/28/7/955.abstract)).
-If the real data are helpful to you please cite the paper.
+If the real data are used in your publication please notify the author and cite the paper.

 # Code